adijad/Vabc-Bookstore/README.md

-# Vabc-Bookstore
-An E-Comic Bookstore in React and Rest API

 ## An E-Comic Bookstore in React and Rest API
 Vabc-Bookstore is a project that involves building a Bookstore web application using a React client app and a Tomcat server with a MySQL database.
 This project focuses on  a web application architecture that provides accessibility and performance considerations, and focuses on scalability.
 The project aims to create a scalable and reliable web application that can handle a large number of users and transactions.
 This prototype has single page architecture at frontend with monolith server at backend.
 Overall, the project is focused on building a high-quality web application that can handle a large amount of traffic and provide a good user experience.
 ## Architecture
 ![image](https://github.com/sm5190/PaperTown-Book-store/assets/53345331/f9300e75-1607-4f82-9740-14ca90cb6307)